facundoolano/app-store-scraper/README.md

 By enabling memoization, the request and response processing is skipped if a function is called again with the same arguments.

-In case you want to cache the results, you can pass `cache: true`, or your own cache configuration object to any method.
-With the simple `cache: true` a default configuration (see below) will be used, and the cached values are set to expire every 12 hours.
+In case you want to cache the results, you can use the memoized function: `const store = require('app-store-scraper').memoized()`.

+You can also pass your own cache configuration object to the memoized function, if you don't pass it, a default configuration (see below) will be used, and the cached values are set to expire every 12 hours.

-But, if you want to force fresh results, want to avoid the cache memory consumption altogether or you're running a simple short lived script, you don't need to pass any value to `cache` argument, since it's `false` by default:
+But, if you want to force fresh results, want to avoid the cache memory consumption altogether or you're running a simple short lived script, the simple `const store = require('app-store-scraper')` should be enough.

 See the default object configuration used in case of `cache: true`: